Sustainable consumption and climate action

 We are committed to the targets agreed upon in international climate summits for the mitigation of climate change.
-Our goal is carbon neutrality in 2022 and zero emissions from our own operations in 2030.
+Our goal is zero emissions from our own operations in 2030.
 We promote the conservation and sustainable use of natural resources in our supply chains by reducing plastic consumption, recycling, increasing the efficiency of our material management and reducing the number of small orders.
-Our digital services enable us to simultaneously improve service availability and reduce our customers’ travel times and the emissions generated by travel.
+Our digital services enable us to simultaneously improve access to care and reduce our customers’ travel times and the emissions generated by travel.

-We updated our environmental policy and expanded ISO 14001:2015 environmental management system certification to include Group services
+Our environmental policy and ISO 14001:2015 environmental management system certification

 In line with Terveystalo’s environmental policy, we build a sustainable relationship with the environment.
 Our environmental policy is guided by Terveystalo’s values and strategy, which the management and personnel have undertaken to comply with.

 We operate in line with the principles of sustainable development in order to reduce and eliminate environmental risks.
 We comply with all applicable laws, regulations and procedures in place in our industry to ensure patient safety.

 - Development of environmental management and awareness at all organizational levels

 - Identification, anticipation and monitoring of direct and indirect environmental impacts

 - Reduction of environmental impacts in our day-to-day operations